ValmeI/Calculators-Website-Flask/README.md

 # Calculators-Website-Flask
-Contains personal Calclutors or other project that are combine to one website.
+Contains personal calculators or other project that is combining to one website.
 Mainly for personal use and experimenting.

 ## Calender
 ![Calender](https://i.ibb.co/HV9vNCp/Calender.png)